Marine application Tips & Instructions

 Re-Application Instructions

-Before applying another coat of polish, look for areas that may need touch-ups with the Micro Finishing Compound.
+It's best to re-apply our polish each season to maintain its protection and help prevent oxidation.
+Before applying another coat of polish, look for areas that may need touch-ups with a finishing compound.
 This would include any areas that have scuff marks in the gel coat or from shore power cords or where there's been fiberglass repair work done.
 Simply use the finishing compound by hand to remove any stains, marks or imperfections in the finish.

 - Remove scuff marks left from shoes or shore power cords